LARHF satellite exhibits around the Southland

 Old Spaghetti Factory Fullerton

-Located in the original Union Pacific Depot in Fullerton only 25 feet from the railroad mainlines of the BNSF, Metrolink and Amtrak, visitors may watch a parade of trains practically all day long.
+Located in the original Union Pacific Depot in Fullerton, only 25 feet from the railroad mainlines of the BNSF, Metrolink and Amtrak, visitors may watch a parade of trains practically all day long.
 Inside the restaurant, near the main entrance are two displays – depicting Fullerton as the “center of the compass” for trains radiating out in all directions – making this location the crossroads of Southern California railroading.
-Models of a BNSF Dash 8, the AMTRAK Pacific Surfliner, Santa Fe locomotive No. 3751 with heavyweight cars, Union Pacific “Consolidation” No. 329 and other models and photos make up these exhibits.
+The changing exhibits may display such models as a BNSF Dash 8, the Amtrak Pacific Surfliner, Santa Fe locomotive No. 3751 with heavyweight cars, and Union Pacific “Consolidation” No. 329.

 Old Spaghetti Factory Newport Beach